juju/docs/src/en/controllers-creating.md

 ### Set default model constraints for a given controller

-Below, all machines in the LXD controller's models will have at least 4GiB of
+Below, all machines (including the controller) in the LXD controller's models will have at least 4GiB of memory:
-memory:

 ```bash
 juju bootstrap --constraints mem=4G localhost